-Today marks International Women’s Day 2021, an event that gives us a special opportunity to celebrate the strength, perseverance and achievements of women across the globe while raising awareness of persistent biases they continue to face in many areas of everyday life.
-It’s also an opportunity to examine the origins and sustaining factors that contribute to this marginalization and how they can impact mental health, potentially leading to substance abuse and addiction.
+International Women’s Day gives us a special opportunity to celebrate the strength, perseverance, and achievements of women across the globe while raising awareness of the persistent biases they continue to face in everyday life.
+It’s also a chance to examine the origins and sustaining factors that contribute to this marginalization and how it can impact mental health and potentially lead to substance abuse and addiction.

-- Marijuana may impair spatial memory in women more than it does in men and teenage girls who use marijuana may have a higher risk of brain structural abnormalities associated with regular marijuana exposure than teenage boys.
+- Marijuana may impair spatial memory in women more than it does in men, and teenage girls who use marijuana may have a higher risk of brain structural abnormalities associated with regular marijuana exposure than teenage boys.

 - Women may be more vulnerable to the reinforcing effects of cocaine, with hormonal factors increasing vulnerability.